tytydraco/yessleep/out/A_Trap_In_The_Woods.md

-It all happened one night, maybe a decade ago, with me (CJ) and two of my friends, Katie and Sarah.
+It all happened one night, maybe a decade ago, with me (CJ) and two of my friends, Katie and Sarah*.
 We were all in our early twenties, borderline nocturnal, and all always itching for some sort of fun late night adventure.

 So of course when one warm late spring night Katie offered up the suggestion for us to go tromp through the woods of a local park, me and Sarah were all too happy to join in.
 We made sure we had flash lights, water, pocket knives and some smokes, and made our way into the woods, making sure to park about a half mile away as to not draw attention from local authorities.
 Everything was going well enough, we went into the woods, and paused in a clearing with mostly mud as the floor.